travel refund assistant

 Also adding Mike, who could help out with ideas on the design and workflow.

-#2 Updated by Sophie Gautier over 1 year ago
+#2 Updated by Sophie Gautier almost 2 years ago

 The Assistant you describe seems complete to my eyes, I also would like t have a way to track the activity of a request other than by mail (keeping a sorted history is really difficult by mail).